mglantz/eda-ha/README.md

 mglantz.eda-ha
 =========

-A role which provides high availability for a Event Driven Ansible server.
+A role which provides high availability for an Event Driven Ansible (EDA) server.
 It requires you to setup two or more independent EDA servers and put a load balancer infront of them.
 Load balancer needs to do active-passive balancing between your EDA servers, meaning that B only gets traffic if A fails, etc.